snowman-repos/book/account_managers/README.md

 Better still is a way that's also perhaps easier to estimate and is known as value-based pricing.
 Essentially you determine a number based around what the project is worth to the client.
 In order to be able to determine this, you need to obviously understand the project requirements in detail (_see above!_).
 For example, if the goal is to increase revenue of an online store by $1,000,000 per year, why not charge a one-off cost of $100,000?
 The client gets a good return on their investment and your organisation gets paid enough to cover costs and turn a profit yourselves.

 At the very least, you should offer a fixed price on a per-project basis.
 The client knows the cost up-front, which also makes it easier for them to compare you with other vendors.
-Meanwhile you can focus your offering around the return on invesment so that the client focuses on the result and not on the time or cost.
+Meanwhile you can focus your offering around the return on investment so that the client focuses on the result and not on the time or cost.

 Always get a deposit at the start of a project.
 A deposit shows that the client is willing and able to pay, and tells them that you won't work without being paid.
 The size of deposit you ask for depends on the size of the project.
 Very big or lengthly projects may require ongoing payment installments.
 If a client is reluctant to pay a deposit, then you shouldn’t work with them, plain and simple.
 Chances are they aren’t serious and probably won’t pay later anyway.